giacbrd/SmartPipeline/README.md

 #### Examples

-Example of a pipeline that processes local files, extracts texts and finds VAT codes occurrences.
+Example of a pipeline that processes local files contained in a `document_files` directory, extracts texts and finds VAT codes occurrences.
 Finally it indexes the result in an Elasticsearch cluster.
 Errors are eventually logged in the Elasticsearch cluster.